Last updated on December 28th, 2019 at 12:24 am

-I have always wondered if there is any validity to that idea – that in order to find your dream,Â you have to actually stop looking for it -Â so that it can find you…. magically, quietly and without a lot of fanfare.
+I have always wondered if there is any validity to that idea that to find your big dream, you have to stop looking for it so that it can find you magically, quietly and without a lot of fanfare.

-It’s dangerous to think in terms of passion and purpose because they sound like such huge, overwhelming ideas.Â If you think youÂ haven’t found your passion yet, you’re probably expecting it to be overwhelming.
+It’s dangerous to think in terms of passion and purpose because they sound like such enormous, overwhelming ideas.
+If you believe you haven’t found your passion yet, you’re probably expecting it to be overwhelming.

-Instead, just notice what excites you and what scares you on a small, moment-to-moment level.
+Instead, notice what excites you and what scares you on a small, moment-to-moment level.
 You grow and thrive by doing what excites you and what scares you every day, not by trying to find your passion.

-It’s not important to “find” your dream before youÂ start dreaming.Â Do it backwards, he says.
+It’s not essential to “find” your dream before you start dreaming big.

 If you love photography, it doesn’t matter what kind of equipment you have or don’t have.
 Just start shooting.

 If you love writing, it doesn’t matter if others have written before you about topics you want to write about.
 Just start writing.

-Start paying attention to things that matter to you.
+Pay attention to the things that matter to you.
 What keeps you up at night?
 Notice what gets your heart racing.
 What makes you smile?
 What brings you joy?
-What are you drawn to but scared to try?
+What are you drawn toward, but are too scared to try?
 If you start there, you are headed in the right direction.

-Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points-of-view.
+Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points of view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.

-Note: Articles by Guest Post Contributors may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.
+Note: Articles by Guest Post Contributors may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.